Intel-bigdata/SSM/docs/small-file-guide.md

 This rule means for all the files under `/small_files` directory, SSM will trigger actions to compact the files with length less than 1MB into container files.

+Please note that there is no need to specify container file in compact rule, since SSM will assign a container file for small files under same dir.
+And the container file is also located in this dir.
+If there is a secondary dir under /small_files, e.g., /small_files/subdir, the small files under /small_files/subdir will be compacted to a container file in the same dir.

 ## Small file compact action example

 ```